dracangelo/financehub/README.md

-# FinanceHub: Ultimate Personal Finance Tracker
+# Dripcheck: Ultimate Personal Finance Tracker

 ## 📊 Overview

-FinanceHub is a comprehensive personal finance management application designed to help users take control of their financial life.
+Dripcheck is a comprehensive personal finance management application designed to help users take control of their financial life.
 Built with Next.js, TypeScript, and Supabase, it offers a wide range of features from expense tracking to investment management, all in a secure and user-friendly interface.

 ## 🌟 Key Features